-It’s a neighborhood that is well loved and frequented by locals, making it one of the most authentic neighborhoods in the center of the city.
+La Latina is a neighborhood that is well-loved and frequented by locals, making it one of the most authentic neighborhoods in the center of the city.
 This means that there are plenty of delicious choices when it comes to local bars and restaurants.
 But where to start?
-To help you make that decision, here’s some of our favorite places to try when you are deciding where to eat in La Latina.
+To help you make that decision, here are some of our favorite places to try when you are deciding where to eat in La Latina.

 La Taberna Errante

-For creative Spanish dishes prepared with love and care, La Taberna Errante is a must.
+For creative Spanish dishes prepared with love and care, La Taberna Errante is a must when wondering where to eat in La Latina.
 They specialize in seasonal dishes prepared with the freshest local produce.
-Their Ensaladilla Rusa (creamy potato salad studded with tuna and hard cooked egg) is a local favorite.
+Their ensaladilla rusa (creamy potato salad topped with tuna and hard-boiled egg) is a local favorite and classic Spanish dish.
 For pre-dinner drinks, stand at the bar for a cold beer or glass of wine.
 While you are there, why not try a few pinchos?
-We love the small pieces of bread, topped with ham, sausages, cheese, anchovies and more.
+We love the bite-sized servings of bread, topped with ham, sausages, cheese, anchovies and more.

 Taberna La Concha

 For great Spanish tapas with a modern twist, Taberna La Concha is not to be missed.
 You can let the food do the talking, or you can accompany your meal with one of their expertly selected white or red wines for a truly special experience.
 If you’re looking for something sweeter, order one of their famous vermouth cocktails!
-We love the salmorejo (like gazpacho but smoother and richer) and the homey yet elegant lentils with duck cofit and foie.
+We love the salmorejo (like gazpacho but smoother and richer) and the homey yet elegant lentils with duck confit and foie gras.

-Insider’s tip: Madrileños love tostas: hearty, toasted bread topped with everything from grilled shrimp to blue cheese and steak.
+Insider’s Tip: Madrileños love tostas—hearty toasts topped with everything from grilled shrimp to blue cheese and steak.
 Taberna La Concha has a wide selection of tostas and they are a great way to try small portions of big flavors.

 Taberna del Capitán Alatriste

-Set in a 16th-century palace, with some dining rooms set in the original cellars, this sit-down restaurant features history, hearty food and great wines, making it a perfect choice for enjoying excellent versions of Madrid classics.
-Try the roasted suckling pig, migas (a traditional dish made of fresh bread crumbs sautéed with chorizo, garlic, egg and grapes) or the bull’s tail stew.
-Also, be sure to sample one of the Rioja Reservas served by the bottle or by the glass!
+Set in a 16th-century palace, with some dining rooms set in the original cellars, this sit-down restaurant features history, hearty food and great wines, making it a perfect choice when choosing where to eat in La Latina.
+Try the roasted suckling pig, the bull’s tail stew, or the migas—a traditional dish made of breadcrumbs sautéed with fried pork belly, garlic, eggs and grapes.
+Also, be sure to sample one of the Rioja Reservas wines, served by the bottle or by the glass!

 Taberna Casa Lucas

-This small, gem of a location has a wonderful wine list and a delicious menu.
+This small gem of a location has a wonderful wine list and a delicious menu.
 There are only six tables plus seating at the bar.
-Arrive early and be sure to order the croquettes with either wild mushrooms or jamón.
-We also love the creamy rice with mushrooms, foie gras and poached egg (deftly mixed table side by one of the expert waiters).
+Arrive early and be sure to order the croquettes with either wild mushrooms or classic jamón.
+We also love the creamy rice with mushrooms, foie gras and poached egg (deftly mixed tableside by one of the expert waiters).
 Complement the food with a Somontano red wine, or if the event calls for something special, there are plenty of great cavas (Spanish sparkling wine) to choose from.

 Want to take your tapas experience to the next level?
-Try our Tapas, Taverns and History Tour and you’ll enjoy five of our favorite places and learn all about central Madrid’s history and cuisine!
+Try our Tapas, Taverns and History Tour and you’ll enjoy five of our favorite food stops and learn all about central Madrid’s history and cuisine!